 - Short-term side effects tend to last just a few days and can be eased with medication.

-- Some patients experience delayed swelling of the brain several months following the procedure, which can be treated with medication.
+- Some patients experience delayed swelling of the brain several months following the procedure as a long-term side effect, which can be treated with medication.

 How Gamma Knife Radiosurgery Works

 Gamma Knife radiosurgery can be used to treat many medical conditions.
 However, many NJ patients are unfamiliar with the technology.
 Before discussing the long-term side effects, it is helpful to understand more about Gamma Knife radiosurgery and how it can be used to treat your condition.

 Though it sounds like a surgical procedure, Gamma Knife radiosurgery does not involve any incisions.
 Instead, it is an advanced form of radiation therapy available in the tri-state area that can be used to treat brain tumors, vascular conditions and other conditions of the head and neck.
 It can be an excellent option as a primary treatment, in combination with surgery or as an alternative for patients who are not good surgical candidates.